tonyhallett/dexie-typesafe/README.md

 [remove](<https://dexie.org/docs/PropModification/remove()>)
 [replacePrefix](<https://dexie.org/docs/PropModification/replacePrefix()>)

-Although this works it is not suitable for string typing.
+Although this works it is not suitable for strong typing.
 Their typescript

 ```ts